ballerina-platform/ballerina-dev-website/learn/why-ballerina/flexibly-typed.md

 ### Subtypes in Ballerina

 Subtyping in Ballerina is semantic.
-It is defined through shapes, where `S` is a subtype of `T` if the set of shapes denoted by `S` is a subset of the shapes denoted by `T`.
+It is defined through shapes where `S` is a subtype of `T` if the set of shapes denoted by `S` is a subset of the shapes denoted by `T`.
 The examples below demonstrate this behavior.

 The type `boolean` is a simple basic type in Ballerina without storage identity, so its values become equivalent to its shapes.
 Therefore, the `boolean` type is defined as having two shapes, `true` and `false`.